 During the course of her education, she describes everyday learning as boring.
 In her words, it was not creative enough.
 She re-echoes the concerns of Chimamanda Adichie in her calls for the errors of the single story and assuming Africa is all mud houses, jungles and monkeys.

 Fafunwa went on to study Architecture in America.
 Side by side to that she was taking acting classes.
-While practicing acting in Los Angeles, she sensed the passion to tell a unique kind of story.
+While practising acting in Los Angeles, she sensed the passion to tell a unique kind of story.
 This time it would not be the same old narrative from the western point of view but a true representation of where she comes from.

 That passion led her into writing stories inspired by her Nigerian culture which gained likes and commendation from people.